Real Estate

 About Dennis Fassett

 I'm pleased to report that after multiple decades of hard-headed stubbornness, I've finally figured out that all work and no play makes Johnny a dull boy.
 So I've taken it upon myself to convert my wife and now adult(ish) kids into a roving band of merry adventurers.
 From horseback riding in Monument Valley to ocean kayaking in Acadia - all of our exploits have earned the coveted "epic" label from the younguns.
-I'll tell you about them - and also about the other "adventures" I'm having in my real estate investing business.
+I'll tell you about them - and also about the other "adventures" I'm having in my real estate investing business and my day job.
+You can also find me over at DennisBuysHouses.com

 View all posts by Dennis Fassett →